Emergency Dental Care: Minimising Discomfort After Trauma

 How long after dental trauma should I see a dentist?

 As a general guideline, it is advisable to seek dental assessment as soon as reasonably possible after any trauma to the mouth.
 For a knocked-out or significantly displaced tooth, seeking attention within the first hour is particularly important.
 For less severe injuries such as minor chips, scheduling an appointment within a day or two is usually appropriate, though sooner is generally better.
+Even if there is no visible damage, an underlying injury such as a root fracture or pulp damage may not be immediately obvious, which is why professional evaluation is recommended.

 Is dental trauma more serious if there is no pain?